projectatomic/adb-vagrant-registration/README.md

   # Asset Manager, defaults to Customer Portal Subscription Management)
   config.registration.serverurl

-  # A path to a CA certificate, this file would be copied to /etc/rhsm/ca
+  # A path to a CA certificate, this file would be copied to /etc/rhsm/ca and
+  # if the file does not have .pem extension, it will be automatically added
   config.registration.ca_cert

   # Give the hostname of the content delivery server to use to receive updates